LukePappa/Ourism/synthesis.md

 Everything present at the instant of creation is subject to a world in which it comes to recognize divine love as the only reality.
-To obtain Ennea, take total accountability towards your misery, which is the root of your distorted perception of reality.
+To obtain Ennea, focus on regulating your emotions.